authcrunch/authcrunch.github.io/docs/authenticate/90-misc.md

 The plugin stores the mappings between `jti` value and associated data in a cache.
-The associated data contains claims and the metadata from the backend which authenticated a particular session.
+The associated data contains claims and the metadata from the identity stores/providers which authenticated a particular session.

 This cache is used to assess whether a claim holder is able using certain portal's capabilities, e.g. add public SSH/GPG key, configure